 If you plan on breeding your dogs, testing for NCL should be a must!

 There is currently NO CURE for this disease!
 Dogs that are affected by NCL are usually euthanized by the time they are 5 years old.

 Below is a video of an affected NCL dog and a graph of how NCL is passed on from dogs to their offspring.

-Entropion is a medical condition in which the eyelid, usually the bottom one (the top eyelid can also be affected), rolls inwards towards the eye.
+Entropion is a medical condition in which the eyelid rolls inwards towards the eye.
 This is quite uncomfortable for the dog as the eyelashes are continuously rubbing on the dogs cornea (eye).
 If left untreated your dog will start to form ulcerations on the eye and/or the eye may need to be removed.
-PLEASE NOT - If left untreated your dog will become blind and/or the eye may need to be totally removed!
-Make sure you TAKE YOUR DOG TO THE VET!
+If left untreated your dog will become blind and/or the eye may need to be totally removed.
+Please seek veterinary advice to treat your dog affectively.

 Entropion is usually cased by genetic factors, however, it can also be caused by environmental factors also.
 It is more common for a dog to inherit entropion genetically.
 You can usually tell by the time your pup is about 6 months old (sometime older) as to weather or not he/she has entropion.
-PLEASE NOT - If your puppy does end up with entropion, please DO NOT BREED him/her.
-Entropion CAN BE passed on from parents to puppies!
+If your puppy is diagnosed with entropion, please DO NOT BREED him/her.
+Entropion is genetic and can be passed on to the offspring.

 Entropion can be corrected via surgery, but it can be a costly procedure, depending on the extent of the condition.
 This is why it is best to see a vet as soon as you notice any signs.

-Entropion is common is all breeds of dogs, not just the American Bulldog.
+Entropion is common in all breeds of dogs, not just the American Bulldog.